Ensete ventricosum ‘Maurelii’ or Red Abyssinian Banana is a cultivar of Ensete ventricosum, not a different species.

 Maurelii: in honor of J. Maurel who first brought the plant to the attention of the French autorities in Ethiopia

-Leaves and pseudo-trunk will die at -1 °C
+Leaves and pseudo-stem will die at -1 °C

 Rich and well drained